larry6-rgb/tutorial-clarity/README.md

 18.TRANSLATION.
-Many users don't speak English as their native language, so this appshould have the ability to intercept the audio, and translate it into many foreign languages.
+Many users don't speak English as their native language, so this app should have the ability to intercept the audio, and translate it into many foreign languages.
 Ideally, when as foreign language is selected from a drop down list, all written output from the app should also be translated if possible.